 Application Guidelines – Events component

-The Community Support, Multiculturalism, and Anti-Racism Initiatives Program
+The Multiculturalism and Anti-Racism Program

 On this page

-Objectives for the Community Support, Multiculturalism, and Anti-Racism Initiatives Program
+Objectives for the Multiculturalism and Anti-Racism Program

-Expected results for the Events component
+Objectives and expected results for the Events component

 Expected results are that participants and communities will gain knowledge, develop strategies and take action to:

-• increase awareness of Canada's cultural diversity;
+• increase awareness of Canada’s cultural diversity

-• increase awareness of issues affecting full participation in society and the economy, related to culture, ethnicity and/or religion;
+• increase awareness of issues affecting full participation in society and the economy, related to culture, ethnicity and/or religion

-• increase capacity within communities to address racism and discrimination.
+• increase capacity within communities to address racism and discrimination

 Application deadline